adam-mak/adam-mak/README.md

 <hr>

 ### 📚 About me
 A graduating **biomedical** and **software** engineering student at **McMaster** with an affinity for human-centred design.
-I look forward to taking on as many opportunities to grow my skill set and make a difference in your product, platform, and tech stack.
+I bring technical expertise and innovative thinking to elevate your product, platform, and tech stack.
+Ready to make an impact from day one.

 ### 🔭 Currently, I'm ...
 - 🫀 A part-time **Application Developer** at **HemoCath**, migrating data-monitoring systems to Android tablets for flexible patient care.